Belize: Wildlife Medicine & Conservation

 Students interested in animal science, wildlife conservation, and sustainability will benefit from this experience, however, the program is open to learners from all disciplines.

-For complete course information, see the 2018 course syllabus.
+For complete course information, see a sample course syllabus.

 Melissa Palmer is an assistant professor of Animal Physiology in the Department of Animal Science.
 She teaches Human and Animal Physiology with corresponding laboratory component, Biotechnology, People and the Environment and Orientation to Animal Science.